heshuimu/SimpleBinding/README.md

 }
 ```

-Along the obvious benefit that most of the boilerplate code is no longer needed to be hand-written, thus MVVM infastructure can be added to any classes inheriting `MonoBehaviour` or `ScriptableObject`, because MVVM Toolkit can generate code from a field, much of the Unity features are retained.
+Along the obvious benefit that most of the boilerplate code is no longer needed to be hand-written, thus MVVM infastructure can be easily added to any classes inheriting `MonoBehaviour` or `ScriptableObject`, because MVVM Toolkit can generate code from a field, many, if not all, of the Unity features are retained.

 To set up MVVM Toolkit in Unity:
 1. Download [the latest NuGet package](https://www.nuget.org/packages/Microsoft.Toolkit.Mvvm/)